 “Persistent Inconsistency in Euripides’ Helen,” in the Wiley-Blackwell Companion to Euripides, ed.
 Laura McClure.
 Malden, Mass. and Oxford, 2016: 243-57.

-“In Search of ‘Founding Mothers’,” forthcoming in Terra, territori i població a la Grècia antiga: aspects institucionals i mítics, eds.
-Marta Oller, Jordi Pàmias, and Carlos Varias (Barcelona 2015)
+“In Search of ‘Founding Mothers’,” in Terra, territori i població a la Grècia antiga: aspects institucionals i mítics, eds.
+Marta Oller, Jordi Pàmias, and Carlos Varias.
+Barcelona 2017: 113-132.

-She is married to Kurt Raaflaub and has two adult children.
+I am married to Kurt Raaflaub and have two adult children.
 In addition to my scholarly work, I enjoy hiking, classical music, and travel to semi-exotic places.